Binary-Blade/starter-nestjs/README.md

 This command will spin up the PostgreSQL database service and the NestJS application in development mode.
 The application will watch for file changes and will restart automatically, reflecting any updates you make to the code.

+Feel free to dive into the Dockerfile and docker-compose.yml files to understand the container setup or to make any necessary customizations to fit your project's requirements.

 ## Running Migrations
 Migrations manage your database schema evolution.
 Create and run migrations using the provided Make commands: